 My first panic attack

-I have a lot more compassion now towards myself and I thought that if I wrote a personal account of my own development of panic, that you might be able to relate to it, and in doing so, not feel ashamed, as you have enough to contend with, with the panic attacks!
+I have a lot more compassion now towards myself, and I thought that if I wrote a personal account of my development of panic, you might be able to relate to it and in doing so, not feel ashamed, as you have enough to contend with, with the panic attacks!

-I had just finished a phone call, late at night and felt, what I can only describe as a feeling of electricity traveling up through my legs.
+I had just finished a phone call late at night and felt what I could only describe as electricity travelling up through my legs.

 I wasn’t too alarmed at this, as I had been experiencing similar sensations for about one month before, but not to this extent.

-It is hard to remember all the symptoms that I experienced, and I am sure I will miss a few.
-What I will not miss, is having an immediate feeling of complete and utter terror.
+It is hard to remember all the symptoms I experienced, and I will surely miss a few.
+I will not miss an immediate feeling of complete and utter terror.

-I believed, without a shadow of a doubt that I was dying.
+I believed, without a doubt, that I was dying.

 I was alone.
-It was after midnight and I ran to the apartment upstairs and started banging on the door, that I needed help.
+After midnight, I ran to the apartment upstairs and started banging on the door that I needed help.

-I rang a friend who lived nearby and she sent her husband round.
+I rang a friend who lived nearby, and she sent her husband around.

-I was out on the street waiting for him to arrive and he drove me to the hospital.
-The journey was terrifying as I was finding it difficult to breathe, and my pulse felt weak to me.
+I was out on the street waiting for him to arrive, and he drove me to the hospital.
+The journey was terrifying as I found breathing difficult, and my pulse felt weak.

-I was kept in the hospital until about 5am while they did tests.
+I was kept in the hospital until about 5 am while they did tests.
 Everything was okay.
-They said I might have had a panic attack and was to check in with my doctor during the day.
+They said I might have had a panic attack and checked in with my doctor during the day.

-Fast forward a good few years to now, and I know that night, I had my first full blown panic attack.
+Fast forward a few years to now, and I know that night, I had my first full-blown panic attack.

 Hindsight is a great thing …

-My trouble back then, before the first panic attack, occurred only at night in bed.
+Before the first panic attack, my trouble back then occurred only at night in bed.
 As I was falling asleep, I felt “jolts” in my body.
-The doctor thought at that time, I was experiencing paresthesia (numbness, tingling, pins and needles.)
+The doctor thought I was experiencing paresthesia (numbness, tingling, pins and needles.)

-It occurred mostly in my legs, and lower body, and felt like I was shaking in my bed.
-I was fine with this as I was getting it checked out medically.
+It occurred mainly in my legs and lower body, and I felt like I was shaking in my bed.
+I was OK with this as I was getting it checked out medically.

 Feeling sleep deprived probably did not help, as quite quickly, my sleep was poor.

-The night that I had my first panic attack, starting off with feeling this familiar jolt, only they arrived with more force and speed, and I wasn’t in bed.
+The night I had my first panic attack, starting with feeling this familiar jolt, they only arrived with more force and speed, and I wasn’t in bed.

-One minute I was asleep, the next I was awake, quite literally, jumping out of bed.
-Sweating, shaking, heart pounding, and a terrible feeling of suffocation.
-Those were my biggest symptoms.
+One minute I was asleep; the next, I was awake, quite literally, jumping out of bed.
+Sweating, shaking, heart-pounding, and a terrible feeling of suffocation.
+Those were my most prominent symptoms.
 But none could top the fear.

 I was terrified every night this happened.
 At the time, I was living alone.
 It was not uncommon for me to bolt out of bed, pull on clothes in a flash, and go out and walk the streets.
 Why I did this, I will never know :)

-For those of you who know me, you will already know that I am a psychologist, so I can give a psychological explanation for this, but as a woman in the throws of panic attacks every night, a psychological explanation was the furthest thing from my mind!
+For those of you who know me, you will already know that I am a psychologist, so that I can give a psychological explanation for this.
+Still, as a woman in the throes of panic attacks every night, a psychological explanation was the furthest thing from my mind!

 I just felt a little safer being outside, even if it was the middle of the night.

 My symptoms were no longer confined to being in bed.
-Like an unwelcome friend, they pretty much accompanied me everywhere.
+Like an unwelcome friends, they pretty much accompanied me everywhere.

-It only took a few weeks, before I became afraid to go to bed.
-The month before my first attack, I pretty much knew that I would be woken after about 45 minutes with jolts, but I was not afraid of this.
+It only took a few weeks before I became afraid to go to bed.
+The month before my first attack, I knew I would be woken after about 45 minutes with jolts, but I was not afraid.
 What I was experiencing now, I was afraid of.

 I would stay up as long as I possibly could before going to bed.
-Once in bed, when my head hit the pillow, I could hear my heart pounding out through my ear onto the pillow.
-To say this wasn’t very pleasant, is an understatement.
+Once in bed, when my head hit the pillow, I could hear my heart pounding through my ear onto the pillow.
+To say this wasn’t very pleasant is an understatement.

-Things started getting worse for me, when I had my first panic attack in the morning.
-I thought it couldn’t get any worse, but it was almost doable when they had been confined to the night time.
+Things started getting worse when I had my first panic attack in the morning.
+I thought it couldn’t get any worse.

 Now, it’s the morning.
-I had to go to work, and was running about like a woman possessed!
+I had to go to work and ran about like a woman possessed!
 I stopped for a minute when I wrote that last line.
 I thought it looked a little flippant.
 It is not meant that way.
 I guess I realized how much different I am now.

 Panic attacks and going to work

-So I now have panic attacks and have to get ready to go to work.
-For the first few mornings I called in sick, as I literally could not go.
+So I have panic attacks and have to get ready to work.
+I called in sick for the first few mornings, as I could not go.

-I had to go back in though, as in my mind I was thinking; “what could I say, I’m having panic attacks and need time off?”
-Back then I was working as a psychologist; yes I have been doing this a long time.
+I had to go back in, though, as in my mind, I was thinking, “what could I say?
+I’m having panic attacks and need time off?”
+I worked as a psychologist; yes, I have been doing this for a long time.

 I suppose I felt ashamed.